magicalbob/updateawskeys/README.md

 			if DO_DEFAULT is false (in which case the existing DO_SECTION keys will be used to run the aws cli).

+        UPDATE_DEFAULT  defaults to false.
+If set to true default key is changed to the new one, even if DO_SECTION was used to run the aws cli.

 build & run
 ===========